 - If the tag seems unresponsive, press and hold the button for a few seconds to wake it from sleep mode.

-In daily use, the experience is simple.
-Open the app, tap Find, and the tag rings.
-The speaker is loud enough to hear from another room, which is really all you need for a key finder.
+In everyday use it’s simple: open the app, tap Find, and the tag rings.
+The speaker is designed for last-room finding, which is the core job for a key finder.

 The app also shows a map with the tag’s last known location.